DapperLib/Dapper/Readme.md

 ```csharp
 select * from (select 1 as Id union all select 2 union all select 3) as X where Id in (@Ids1, @Ids2, @Ids3)" // @Ids1 = 1 , @Ids2 = 2 , @Ids2 = 3
 ```

+For database drivers that do support list parameters (at this time, Postgres and ClickHouse), list expansion is not performed since it is not required.
+However, automatic expansion can be used even if the driver does not require it by setting the global flag `SqlMapper.Settings.ForceListExpansion`.
+This is only needed when writing SQL that is intended for use by multiple databases, when trying to ensure consistent list handling and is disabled by default.

 Literal replacements
 ------------